Skip to main content

 Runtime Model Override

-agentuse run agent.agentuse --model openai:gpt-4o
+agentuse run agent.agentuse --model anthropic:claude-haiku-4-5

 agentuse run agent.agentuse -m openai:gpt-5-mini